container-storage-interface/spec/spec.md

   // - Specify primary or secondary for replication systems that
   //   support snapshotting only on primary. map<string, string> parameters = 4;

+  // Specifies where (regions, zones, racks, etc.) the provisioned
+  // snapshot MUST be accessible from.
+  // An SP SHALL advertise the requirements for topological
+  // accessibility information in documentation.
+COs SHALL only specify
+  // topological accessibility information supported by the SP.
+  // This field is OPTIONAL.
+  // This field SHALL NOT be specified unless the SP has the
+  // SNAPSHOT_ACCESSIBILITY_CONSTRAINTS plugin capability.
+  // If this field is not specified and the SP has the
+  // SNAPSHOT_ACCESSIBILITY_CONSTRAINTS plugin capability, the SP MAY
+  // choose where the provisioned snapshot is accessible from.
+  TopologyRequirement accessibility_requirements = 5;
 }

 message CreateSnapshotResponse {